robsjohann/robsjohann/README.md

 - ⚡ What I like to do: **I love sports, specially football (#GoPackGo), soccer and basketball, love reading about economy and politics...and currently in love with coding**

-- I only have experience in civil engineering projects, but I'm changing my career to fullstack development.
+- I only have experience in civil engineering projects', but I'm changing my career to fullstack development.

 - I don't have a favorite language as I'm yet to learn a lot of them.